 It also involves less bending and

 twisting, though it's also good exercise, so there are less visits to the chiropractor!
 I always first do my lower back exercises before starting arduous jobs like this.
-You can find them using this search function.
+You can find them using the search function in the navigation bar.

 Commercial firewood splitter makes your life so much easier when providing for your stove.